 - Inflammation and ulceration of the gum.Bad smell of breath and painful mouth.

-7. Horse Teeth Problems
+7 Common Horse Teeth Problems

-Horse dental problems is a severe condition for horse owners.
+Horse dental problems are a severe condition for horse owners.
 In an extreme situation, you have to need veterinary help because dental problems can cause constant pain and irritate the animal.
 Some common equine dental issues are:

-A. Sharp Cheek Teeth
+1. Sharp Cheek Teeth in Horses

 Sharp cheek teeth are the most common problem encountered.
 The horse’s upper jaw is 30 percent wider from side to side than the lower jaw.
 The upper molars are also 50 percent wider than the bottom molars.
 A horse’s teeth grow throughout life, and if wear is uneven, sharp edges and hooks will occur.
 As a result, the bottom jaw being narrower and develop sharp edges which can cut the cheek and tongue.

-B. Shear Mouth
+2. Shear Mouth in Horses

 An extreme form of sharp cheek teeth occurs when the difference in width between the upper and lower jaws is much more significant than usual.
 This is known as “Shear mouth” because the abnormally sharp teeth resemble shearing blades.
 This condition occurs most commonly in old horses.